opencyber-space/Pervasive.link/README.md

-# 🌐 Pervasive.link: Meta-Protocol for interconnect & coordination in the AI Societies.
+# 🌐 Pervasive.link: Meta-Protocol for connectivity, interoperability & coordination in the AI Societies.

 **Pervasive.link** is a **meta-protocol for agentic interconnection & coordination**.
 Unlike conventional messaging or orchestration frameworks, it does not enforce a single execution model.
 Instead, it establishes a semantic, trust-anchored, and execution-neutral connection fabric that binds heterogeneous agents, infrastructures, and workflows into a shared coordination layer.
 This ensures that **diverse AI & agent architectures can communicate, collaborate, and evolve together without being constrained to a single technical or ideological paradigm**